nordic-institute/X-Road/doc/kubernetes_security_guide.md

 # 5 Network policies
 Network policies are objects which allow to explicitly state which traffic is permitted between groups of pods and other network endpoints in a Kubernetes cluster so that all non-conforming traffic will be blocked.
 It is a Kubernetes equivalent of a cluster-level firewall.

 Each network policy specifies a list of allowed (ingress and egress) connections for all the group of pods specified using pod selectors and labels.
 If at least one network policy is applicable to a pod then the pod is considered isolated and are allowed to make or accept the connections listed in the network policy.
 On the contrary, if no network policies are applicable to a pod, then all network connections to and from it are allowed.
-Therefore, it's strongly recommended to implement network policies to restrict the attack surface if there are services exposed to Internet.
+Therefore, it's strongly recommended to implement network policies to restrict the attack surface if there are services exposed to the Internet.

 The most relevant network policies to enforce are:
-- Explicitly allow internet access for pods that need it: We can do that by setting the flag allow-internet-access to true.
+- Explicitly allow internet access for pods that need it: We can do that by setting the flag `allow-internet-access` to true.
 - Explicitly allow necessary pod-to-pod communication: If we don't know on beforehand which pods need to communicate, we can allow traffic between all pods which belong to the same namespace or which have a specific label.
 We can also allow pods from a deployment A to communicate with pods from a deployment B or from a namespace A to a namespace B.

 Network Policies are similar to AWS security groups in the sense that allows creating network ingress and egress rules.
 The difference with Network Policies is that it allows assigning them to pods using pod selectors and labels instead of instances of an AWS security group.